adiravishankara/adiravishankara/README.md

 Hi Folks!
 I'm @adiravishankara!
 I am curious of just about everything and I like taking things apart and trying to remember how to put them back together, with varying success.
 I've spent a lot of time over the past couple years incubating ideas and projects for both myself and my workplaces.
 You will see a few of these in the repositories.

 I'm currently very interested the development, monitoring and singal processing of radar systems.
 You might see a blog post soon about this.
 I'm also currently learning how to develop my KDB+ skills to make faster databases and better tools for timeseries monitoring.

+Canadian living in Tokyo!

 I'm working on developing my [page](adiravishankara.github.io).
 If you don't see anything yet, I'm sorry and I'm working on making it right now!